peterwilsoncc/doitlive.peterwilson.cc/plugins/jetpack/readme.txt

 = POWERFUL TOOLS FOR GROWTH =
 Create and customize your WordPress site, optimize it for visitors and revenue, and enjoy watching your stats tick up.
 Build it, share it, and watch it grow.

-* Auto publish blog posts and products to social media by simply using our tools to connect to Facebook, Tumblr, and LinkedIn.
+* Auto publish blog posts and products to social media by simply using our tools to connect to Facebook, Tumblr, Mastodon, and LinkedIn.
 * Easily share Instagram posts on your pages and blog posts.
 * Collect a payment or donation, sell a product, service, or membership with simple integrations with PayPal and Stripe.
 * Grow traffic with SEO tools for Google, Bing, Facebook, and WordPress.com.
 XML sitemap created automatically.